weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

 ## 8.2.1
-- Metion id of node not found message.
+- Metion id and graph of node not found message.

 ## 8.2.0
 - If first a model is bootstrapped and then another model is bootstrapped